patricklafrance/wmfnext-shell/README.md

 The `createHostConfiguration` function also accept a third parameter, which is an optional object literal used to specify options.
 One of the option available with this third parameter is `sharedDependencies`. `sharedDependencies` allows a caller to specify additional shared dependencies which are specific to the application, like a design system library for example.
 If the `requiredVersion` is not specified for an additional shared dependency, the function will try to resolve it from the provided `package.json` module.

-The `sharedDependencies` option accept the same options as the [ModuleFederationPlugin shared object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property,
+The `sharedDependencies` option accept the same options as the [ModuleFederationPlugin shared object](https://webpack.js.org/plugins/module-federation-plugin/#sharing-hints) minus the `version` property.

 ```js
 plugins: [